cpdhleague/Guide-book/_posts/2025-12-28-longshot-decktech.md

 {% include card-grid.html cards="_____ Goblin" %}

 **Recovery:**
 If the plan goes awry, fear not.
 The deck runs tons of mana acceleration; you will almost certainly be able to cast Longshot again if he is removed.
 Paradoxically, the key to this super-fast burn deck is patience.
-Do not cast spells you don't need until Longshot is back on the battlefield.
+Do not cast spells you don't need to until Longshot is back on the battlefield.

 ---